Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - With the launch of Intensified Mission Indradhanush 2.0, India has the opportunity to achieve further reductions in deaths among children under five years of age.

-- It also gives India an opportunity to achieve the Sustainable Development Goal of ending preventable child deaths by 2030.
+- It also allows India to achieve the Sustainable Development Goal of ending preventable child deaths by 2030.

 A peek at the history: